sebastka/truth_table_generator/README.md

 # truth_table_generator

-Simple program to print a truth value table to stdout
+Simple program that prints a truth value table to stdout

 * See config.h
 * make